jrowellfx/renumSeq/README.md

 `renumseq` doesn't need to make temporary copies of files during the renumbering (it does a move of the file), so it's fast.

-`renumseq` also has a useful option, called `--replaceUnderscore` that changes any underscore-separators (separating the filename from the frame-number) with dot-separators, like this:
+`renumseq` also has a useful option, called `--replace-underscore` that changes any underscore-separators (separating the filename from the frame-number) with dot-separators, like this:

 `filename_[n-m].extension` -> `filename.[n-m].extension`

-`Protip`: If all you want to do is switch the separator from an underscore to a dot, then use a zero offset, plus the `--replaceUnderscore` argument.
+`Protip`: If all you want to do is switch the separator from an underscore to a dot, then use a zero offset, plus the `--replace-underscore` argument.

 ## Installing renumseq